• Skip to primary navigation

 Instructions

-• Dice the onions, finely chop the garlic and chop the mushrooms
+• Dice the onions, finely chop the garlic and chop the mushrooms.

 • When the nuts and mushroom mixture have cooled down enough, combine them in a blender.
-Blend whilst gradually adding the water until you have a spreadable uniform texture.
-The amount of water you need may vary, so start off slowly.
+Blend whilst gradually adding a splash of water until you have a spreadable uniform texture.
+Scrape down the sides as needed.

 • Salt to taste and blend once again before serving.